mrOranger/Javascript/Typescript/README.md

 console.log(addF(2, 2)); // 4 ...
 ```

 it seems pretty clear how can we use the `Function` type.
-However, previously I said that `Function` represents any type of function, that is both `add` and `square` are `Function`, thus, how can we indicate to a variable that its type must match exaclty the type of the function `add` respect to the function `square`?
+However, previously I said that `Function` represents any type of function, that is both `add` and `square` are `Function`, thus, how can we indicate to a variable that its type must match exactly the type of the function `add` respect to the function `square`?

 The answer to the previous question is that we have to indicate the exact signature of the function, when we are defining the type of a variable, that is something like this: